mlflow/mlflow/docs/source/llms/tracing/index.rst

 - **Low-level client APIs for tracing**: The MLflow client API provides a thread-safe way to handle trace implementations, even in aysnchronous modes of operation.

-To learn more about what tracing is, see our `Tracing Concepts Overview <./overview.html>`_ guide.
+If you are new to the tracing or observability concepts, we recommend starting with the `Tracing Concepts Overview <./overview.html>`_ guide.

-To explore the structure and schema of MLflow Tracing, please see the `Tracing Schema <./tracing-schema.html>`_ guide.

 .. note::
     MLflow Tracing support is available with the **MLflow 2.14.0** release.
-Versions of MLflow prior to this release do not contain the full set of features that are required for trace logging support.

 .. contents:: Table of Contents
     :local: